scalabli/quo/docs/options.rst

 .. currentmodule:: quo

-Options can be added/nested to commands using the :func:`option` decorator.
-Since options can come in various different versions, there
+Options can be added/nested to commands using the :func:`app` decorator.
+Since apps can come in various different versions, there
 Options in quo are highly configurable and should not be confused with :ref:`positional arguments <arguments>`.

 How to name Options